 The Indian automotive industry is one of the largest in the world with over 70% of it being dominated by two wheelers of varying capacities.
 Despite this massive statistic, over 75% of the country’s two wheeler owners are guilty of not owning vehicle insurance.
 This situation is prevalent even though Indian law explicitly states that owning insurance is mandatory.

 In this page, we will deal with two wheeler insurance, its types, and the importance of having one for your vehicle.

 Two Wheeler Insurance: The Basics

-A two wheeler insurance is a policy that covers damages which occur to any person or property in the event of a vehicular accident or loss.
+A two wheeler insurance is which occur to any person or property in the event of a vehicular accident or loss.

 There are two types of two wheeler insurance.
 They are:

 - Comprehensive Policy: A policy that covers your vehicle against any damage sustained due to fire, flood, or riot.
 It provides accidental cover and also provides covers for third party liability amounts at the time of an accident.

 - Third Party Liability Policy: A third party liability policy offers coverage against any damage caused by you to another individual and their vehicle.Here’s a scenario which best explains how a third party liability insurance works.

 Mr. A, while on his usual commute to his office, happens to crash into another vehicle.
 This vehicle in question incurs a significant damage.
 Mr.A uses the third party insurance to pay for all the expenses they have incurred by simply initiating a claim request with the insurance provider.

 Having a two wheeler insurance offers you plenty of benefits.
 Here are a few of them you should know about: